danijeljw/danijelj/source/_posts/2016-05-03-i-will-never-stop-fighting-for-love.markdown

 {% img /images/2016/04/05/20160405.iPhone5Plus.003021.jpg 800 800 'antartica lost to me' 'antartica lost to me' %}

 I didn't know what I would do next.
 If Jake hadn't chosen me, I quickly needed to find a way to prove to him I was the better choice.
 I wasn't going to give up that easily.
 Every single word in his response was going to touch me.
 I wanted to not let this go.
-Did I need to press rewind and go back to fix something ?
+Did I need to press rewind and go back to fix something?
 Not this time.
 Not ever.
 I'm not going to regret what I've done, but I will make damned sure I do it right in the future.

 The next image I sent him was me pointing my tongue at the penguin _(above)_, because I'd won this round, and I was going to win every round from today until the day I kiss him my last goodnight.